research programme

 • complete explanation of consciousness,

-• or unrestricted procedural flexibility.
+• unrestricted procedural flexibility,

-16. Central Thesis
+17. Central Thesis

-The central thesis of the programme may therefore be stated as follows:
+The central thesis of the programme may therefore be stated as follows.

-• projection-sensitive reduction,
+• projection-sensitive operational reduction,

 • residual preservation,

-• and admissibility-constrained informational interaction.
+• and recursive empirical interaction.

-No universally context-free operational procedure may exist.
+Consequently, no universally context-independent operational procedure need exist.

-17. Conclusion
+18. Conclusion

 This paper has proposed a contextual admissibility research programme for locally generated operational procedures under constrained informational accessibility and incomplete recoverability.